netlify/next-runtime/CONTRIBUTING.md

 Bugs are tracked as [GitHub issues](https://guides.github.com/features/issues/).
 Create an issue and provide the following information by filling in [the template](https://github.com/netlify/netlify-plugin-nextjs/blob/main/.github/ISSUE_TEMPLATE/bug_report.md).

-Explain the problem and include additional details to help maintainers reproduce the problem:
+Explain the problem and include a reproduction where possible, or additional details to help maintainers reproduce the problem.

 * **Use a clear and descriptive title** for the issue to identify the problem.
+* **A link to a reproduction** where possible.
+[Follow these steps to produce a reproduction](#what-is-a-reproducible-test-case)
 * **Describe the exact steps which reproduce the problem** in as many details as possible.
 When listing steps, **don't just say what you did, but explain how you did it**.
 * **Provide specific examples to demonstrate the steps**.
 Include links to files or GitHub projects, or copy/pasteable snippets, which you use in those examples.
 If you're providing snippets in the issue, use [Markdown code blocks](https://help.github.com/articles/markdown-basics/#multiple-lines).
 * **Describe the behavior you observed after following the steps** and point out what exactly is the problem with that behavior.